-For wealth managers, the challenge is not just growing assets — it is governing AI that now processes your clients' most sensitive financial information, under strict fiduciary and suitability standards, on infrastructure you do not own or control.
+For wealth managers, the challenge is not just growing assets — it is governing AI that now processes clients' most sensitive financial information, under strict fiduciary and suitability standards, on infrastructure the firm does not own or control.

-Your clients share information with you they share with no one else.
+Clients share information with their wealth manager that they share with no one else.
 Net worth across all assets and liabilities.
 Estate intentions and beneficiary structures.
 Health conditions affecting financial planning.
 Family dynamics and relationship situations.
 The most private dimensions of their financial lives — shared in confidence because the fiduciary relationship promises that information stays protected.

 The fiduciary relationship promises confidentiality.
-The AI governance framework you have in place should enforce it — technically, not just contractually.
+The AI governance framework should enforce it — technically, not just contractually.
 For most wealth managers, it does not.

 When a sophisticated client asks — and they are beginning to ask — what AI systems processed their information, who had access to it, and how it was protected, what is the answer?